 Creating custom tokens

 Custom tokens can be added to the tokens menu of filters to provide your own filtering options, based on a predefined set, a time offset, or script.

 All Dundas BI users with the Create Token privilege can create new tokens.

-There are three types of custom tokens you can create:
+The various types of custom tokens you can create are: